 Dr. Yehia Massoud, an IEEE Fellow and renowned leader in integrated and complex systems, is the dean of the School of Systems and Enterprises.
 Massoud holds a Ph.D. in electrical engineering and computer science from Massachusetts Institute of Technology, and served as the head of the Department of Electrical and Computer Engineering (ECE) at the Worcester Polytechnic Institute (WPI) between 2012 and 2017.
 During his five-year term at WPI, the ECE department saw considerable growth in research expenditures, research output, industrial partnerships, undergraduate and graduate student enrollments, unrestricted funds and gifts, visibility and recognition.
 It also rose 26 positions in the U.S. News & World Report department rankings.
-Dr. Massoud has held several leading positions in academia and industry, such as Synopsys Inc. and Rice University, the latter of which he joined in 2003 and was granted tenure in the ECE and computer science departments.
+Dr. Massoud has held several leading positions in academia and industry at organizations such as Synopsys Inc. and Rice University, the latter of which he joined in 2003 and was granted tenure in both the ECE and computer science departments.